david-basic-kantun/david-basic-kantun/README.md

-- 👋 Hi, I’m david-basic
+- 👋 Hi, I’m David Basic
 - 👀 I’m interested in coding, playing games, tech stuff in general
 - 🏫 I finished studies at Algebra University and got my baccalaureate in Software Engineering
 - 🧑‍🎓 I currently work at Kantun Devs in Rijeka where I am employed as a backend developer